azliu0/image-to-image-translation/client/public/md/details.md

 This website was built from scratch.
 The main frontend framework was [React](https://react.dev/), and we had some fun integrating libraries like [Mantine UI](https://mantine.dev/) and [Framer Motion](https://www.framer.com/motion/) for styling quirks.
 We used [react-markdown](https://github.com/remarkjs/react-markdown) for markdown parsing, along with [remark-math](https://www.npmjs.com/package/remark-math) and [react-katex](https://www.npmjs.com/package/react-katex) to handling $$\LaTeX$$ parsing inside of markdown.
 The backend is a [Flask](https://flask.palletsprojects.com/en/3.0.x/) server.

-We struggled greatly with figuring out how to deploy our model.
-Our primary constraints were model size and cost, so we had to look for a serverless inference solution that could support more than 4GB RAM (roughly the size of the model), preferably without having to set up lots of additional infrastructure.
-We eventually settled with [Modelbit](https://www.modelbit.com/), using [AWS S3](https://aws.amazon.com/s3/) buckets to store and download images in the deployed endpoint.
-Note in particular that **uploaded images are not private**.

 Both the react client and flask server are deployed on [Render](https://render.com/).
 Feel free to check out our [repository](https://github.com/azliu0/image-to-image-translation)!

 ### Pages